xmos/lib_xua/examples/AN00248_xua_example_pdm_mics/doc/rst/AN00248_xua_example_pdm_mics.rst

 Allocating hardware resources for lib_mic_array
 -----------------------------------------------

-``lib_mic_array`` requires a single 1-bit port for PDM data from two microphones in this example.
+In this example ``lib_mic_array`` requires a single 1-bit port for PDM data from two microphones.
 Each microphone is configured to produce a PDM sample on an opposite clock edge from the other.
 This means the the data is effectively double data rate (DDR) with respect to the PDM clock.